 Hotel Reservation Information:

 Each participant will be responsible for their own hotel reservations.
+Instructions for making hotel reservations follow the registration form at the link above.

 Once you receive your hotel confirmation, please be sure to print a copy for your records.
+The deadline to receive the discounted TEA rate at the hotel is Friday, Oct.
+19.